Indiana Prostitution and Solicitation Laws

 Indiana Prostitution and Solicitation Laws: Statutes

-Indiana Code Section 35-45 Chapter 4: Indecent Acts and Prostitution IC Section 35-42-3.5.1 - Human and Sexual Trafficking |
+Code sections | Indiana Code Section 35-45 Chapter 4: Indecent Acts and Prostitution IC Section 35-42-3.5.1: Human and Sexual Trafficking |

 |

-Punishments for felonies and misdemeanors in Indiana vary by level or class.
-The penalty ranges for the crimes listed above by offense level are:
+Penalties | Punishments for felonies and misdemeanors in Indiana vary by level or class.
+The penalty ranges for the above crimes are:

 |

-Charged with Prostitution or Solicitation in Indiana?
+Charged With Prostitution or Solicitation in Indiana?
 Get Legal Help

 Can I Solve This on My Own or Do I Need an Attorney?